Shaikmayeenuddin786/Aerofit---Fitness_Retail_Descriptive_Analytics_and_Probability_Modeling/README.md

 ## **Business Problem**
-*Strategic Market Segmentation & Product Positioning.*
+**Strategic Market Segmentation & Product Positioning.**

 A comprehensive descriptive analytics project for Aerofit, a leading fitness equipment manufacturer.
 Aerofit Treadmill Customer Analysis - To identify the characteristics of the target audience for each type of treadmill offered by the company, to provide a better recommendation of the treadmills to the new customers.
 The company also wanted to understand whether there were significant differences in customer demographics across their three flagship treadmill models (KP281, KP481, KP781) to and develop data-driven recommendations to optimize marketing efforts and improve sales effectiveness.

-### **Pain Points**
+### **The Pain Points**
+**Customer-Product Mismatch:**
-- **Customer-Product Mismatch:** Lack of a structured framework to match new customers to the right treadmill model, leading to potential dissatisfaction or lost sales.
+- Lack of a structured framework to match new customers to the right treadmill model, leading to potential dissatisfaction or lost sales.
+**Marketing Inefficiency:**
-- **Marketing Inefficiency:** Broad, "one-size-fits-all" marketing efforts due to an unclear understanding of the unique demographic signatures of each product tier.
+- Broad, "one-size-fits-all" marketing efforts due to an unclear understanding of the unique demographic signatures of each product tier.
+**Untapped Upsell Potential:**
-- **Untapped Upsell Potential:** An inability to distinguish between entry-level and premium buyers, resulting in missed opportunities to move high-income prospects toward premium models.
+- An inability to distinguish between entry-level and premium buyers, resulting in missed opportunities to move high-income prospects toward premium models.

 ## **Objectives**